anusha0712/nyc-streetnames/README.md

 Hello!
 My name is Anusha Subramanian and I'm a Data Journalist at Columbia Journalism School.
 I'm primarily interested in anything that provides critical commentary on the human condition and specifically interested in public health, culture with a South Asian focus, books, poetry and lots and lots of food.
 You can find my work [here](https://anusha0712.github.io) and this project's completed story [here](https://anusha0712.github.io/nyc-streetnames/).

 The way that we structure our urban landscape has always intrigued me.
 Who we choose to memoralize or celebrate is often telling of the culture we amplify.
 Street names are urban markers that often slip under the radar but hold years of histories and methodological decisions within themselves.
-For this project, I was interested in untangling the nunances of who is celebrated in the very bones of New York City, and who is not.
+For this project, I was interested in untangling the nuances of who is celebrated in the very bones of New York City, and who is not.

 For this, I am using the dataset put together by NYC Department of Records and Information Services (DORIS).
 You can find that [here](https://data.cityofnewyork.us/City-Government/NYC-Honorary-Street-Names-Map-Street-Line-/xesp-yqsx/about_data)

 ## Goals

-My goal is to analyze the patterns in of honorific street names in New York City .
+My goal is to analyze the patterns in the honorific street namings in New York City .

 Some questions that guided my exploratory data analysis were: